Witzeneder/IoT/Projects/2/instructions.md

 * Water -> 238g
 * dirty Water -> 351g

+###### Thoughts

-Scale is of good use when measuring the amount of used fluid, each fluid has its own weight factor which is needed to be able to calculate the volumne.
+* Scale is of good use when measuring the amount of used fluid, each fluid has its own weight factor which is needed to be able to calculate the volumne.

 ### Raindrop